viltu-jujhajiya/Segmentation-of-Characters-as-Binary-Images-from-Printed-Text-using-Image-Processing/README.md

 # Segmentation-of-Characters-as-Binary-Images-from-Printed-Text
 "Segmentation-of-Characters-as-Binary-Images-from-Printed-Text" is a complete image processing task.
 It is useful in reading/copying/recognition of character/word/sentence in a printed document.

+## Working Steps

+## (1) Image Pre-processsing: